Magnetic soliton molecules in binary condensates: Formulation of the bound state dissociation criterion

 where $\Theta(\zeta)$ is the Heaviside step function.
 We define the $(+)$ solution as spin-up magnetic soliton, since $s(x)>0$ around the core [see soliton on the right in Fig.~\ref{Fig1:DensPhase}(a)].
 Conversely, the $(-)$ solution is referred to as a spin-down soliton.
-Note that, for $U=0$, the bright component ($n_i(x)>n_0$ around the core) has no phase variation and the dark component ($n_i(x)<n_0$) exhibits a $\pi$ phase jump.
+Note that, for $U=0$, the antidark component ($n_i(x)>n_0$ around the core) has no phase variation and the dark component ($n_i(x)<n_0$) exhibits a $\pi$ phase jump.

-An intriguing fact is that a pair of oppositely polarized magnetic solitons, initially cospatial, can be generated with opposite velocities by imprinting a {\it relative-phase domain wall} of the form \cite{son2002domain}
+An intriguing fact is that a pair of oppositely polarized magnetic solitons, initially cospatial, can be generated with opposite velocities by imprinting a {\it relative-phase domain wall} of the form \cite{son2002domain}:

 where $b$ is its characteristic width.
+Although the spin density is spatially uniform, $\phi_A$ can be symmetrically distributed between the two components, revealing the soliton pairs shown in Fig.~\ref{Fig:RPDW}, where three different widths are considered.
 The $\tau>0$ dynamics of the pair falls into one of two categories, as can be predicted by the following energy consideration.
 Using Eq.~(\ref{EMS}), we can obtain the energy of a single magnetic soliton

 and the energy of the relative-phase domain wall

 On the one hand, for large widths $b>1$ (small energies), the energy of the initially imprinted relative-phase domain wall can be equal to the sum of the energies of two widely separated solitons moving in opposite directions with $U$ given by